 UCI historian selected as a Faculty Innovation Fellow by UCI Beall Applied Innovation

-Pat Seed, professor of history, has been selected as one of the inaugural Faculty Innovation Fellows by the University of California, Irvine’s Beall Applied Innovation.
+Pat Seed, professor of history, has been selected as one of the inaugural Faculty Innovation Fellows by UCI Beall Applied Innovation.
 As part of her 2020-2021 appointment, Seed will advise and motivate colleagues interested in translating their own work into application, serve as ambassadors of UCI’s innovation culture within their schools and support Applied Innovation’s programs to spur excitement and increase engagement across the campus community.
 Additionally, Fellows will participate in the Distinguished Speakers series and receive a $5,000 stipend.

 Seed is an award-winning interdisciplinary scholar whose research blends history and digital humanities.
 Her projects span game design for history topics, history of Renaissance cartography, and modeling historic data through geographic information systems.
 Her co-created computer game, “Sankofa,” immerses its players in 19-century Ghana and has garnered attention from the Smithsonian Institution and the California African American Museum.
 Additionally, she is the co-creator of the first 3-D model of the oldest slave fort on the West African coast, Elmina.
 Seed also conducted the first study predicting rising sea levels on the West African coast, showing the devastating impact it would have on the bird populations of Northern Europe, Greenland and Siberia.
 The work earned her the 2008 ESRI prize for 100 Best Maps of 2007.